 - motor function

 Motivation is what keeps us driving towards a goal.
 When we are feeling driven, or "locked on", that's dopamine at play.
 It's involved in a complex signaling system that makes sure we stay locked on to that.
 Sounds great, right?
 Not so fast.
-Unfortunately, what your brain decides is a "goal" may not be in alignment with what goals are best for you.
+Unfortunately, what gets "decided" in your brain is a "goal" may not be in alignment with what goals and behaviours are best for you.
 This is absolutely critical for understanding many addictive behaviours and other undesirable behaviours.
 More later.

-Motor function are what's involved in our coordinated physical movements (both conscious and unconscious) that are in part controlled by a set of nuclei located in the limbic region.
+Motor function are what's involved in our coordinated physical movements (both conscious and unconscious) that are in part controlled by a set of nuclei located in the limbic region (the basal ganglia for those interested).
 This region is connected to very important brain stem regions and the cerebral cortex.
 It's critical for all kinds of fine motor control functions.
 This area - and dopamine - are at the root of Parkinson's disease.
 When we look closer at the dangers of long term pharmacological treatments of various psychiatric disorders and the use of anti-psychotics, we'll learn why these are so damaging.
 The most commonly used class of anti-psychotics "dampen" dopamine circuitry and synaptic transmissions which can cause all kinds of havoc in the long term.

 While somewhat different, I'm going to group compulsion and perseveration together because to most observers they will appear very similar.
 Both refer to some sort of repeated behaviour that goes against our greater good.
 I'll make it quite clear why this is below.